Jason-Lit/Professional-Esports-Data-Analysis/README.md

 ## Project Overview

 This project involves the analysis of data from professional Valorant players.
 The dataset, compiled from two sources, contains fourteen relevant statistics for 5600 professional players.
-The primary objectives of this analysis were to aggregate, process, and clean the dataset for subsequent visualizations and machine learning.
+The primary question that the analysis focused on was whether the earnings that players make from tournaments equate to the value they bring to the team.

 ## Key Contributions